Jumblies Day Nursery

 We have a strong key person system that ensures staff build strong relationships with their key children and families.
 We believe that children need to feel safe and secure to thrive and achieve this through children forming strong bonds with the staff.
 This also helps us to identify areas in which children may require extra support and with their families decide how we best achieve this.

 Our Managers are both Early Years Graduates, the Manager also has Early Years Professional Status.

 Both have knowledge and experience is Special Educational Needs and have in the past worked closely with the area SENCO team, as well as the local Speech Therapy team, who are there to advise and discuss any problems before, during and after referral of a child.
 Both regularly access training to keep updated and widen their knowledge.

 - How we identify and support children's learning and development needs

-The key person keeps Learning Journeys with observations linked to the EYFS.
+We use Tapestry to record observations on each child, these are linked to the EYFS.
 Parents are able to access Tapestry from home to view their child's observations, record their own observations and generally communicate with their child's key person.
 Any concerns are discussed with the child's parents/ carers to help us support the child in the most appropriate way.
-Staff are always available to talk to parents in person or on the phone to discuss any issues.
+Staff are available to talk to parents in person or on the phone to discuss any issues.
 Close working relationships with the area SENCO team help us support children as best as we can.

 We happily work with other teams who support children with specific needs such as the Vision Support Team, Speech Therapist or Educational Psychologist.